zenquiorra/M3LS/README.md

-> `M3LS` data use should be strictly in accordance with the terms and conditions mentioned by `BBC News`, details of which also discussed here : https://www.bbc.com/lnp/terms-and-conditions
+> `M3LS` data use should be strictly in accordance with the terms and conditions mentioned by `BBC News`, hence for using this data, you agree to the terms and conditions discussed here : https://www.bbc.com/lnp/terms-and-conditions